aronvsr/Widescreen/README.md

 There is other ways to do this, but this explanation is for people who don't have experience with React Native.
 Do it however you like though.

 I have hidden most .php URLs to my database for security reasons.
-If you need access to the back-end while contributing, check <a href="./back-end/README.md">here</a>.

 I'll make sure to the release updates with contributions to this project on the App Store and the Google Play Store within days.